 The representative construction scenarios developed to assess potential impacts during construction of the Project at the Clyde Dive Site are described in Table 19.
-Equipment lists for each scenario and sound power level data is provided in Appendix B. Refer to the CEMP for further detail on construction methodology.
+Equipment lists for each scenario and sound power level data is provided in Appendix B.

 Table 19 Work Activities - Clyde Dive